jayunit100/k8sprototypes/windows/README.md

 # End to end k8s windows setup guide (local VMs)

 This is done in VMWare workstation.
 It can be generically followed in other hypervisors as well.
+This is an opinionated guide:

+- Uses antrea for networking, which relies on Wins
+- 2 node cluster
+- Only tested in VMWare workstation
+- Tested with free trial license for microsoft windows

 # step 1 : Create two VMs

 - Create VM1, ubuntu
   - Setup sshd
 - Create VM2, windows server 2019, apply updates
+  - Setup sshd service on windows.
+You can do this from powershell via `Restart-service sshd`
   - Enable virtualize intel vt-x/EPT and Virtualize CPU performance counters under "virtual machine settings" so HyperV can work.
-  -
   - Go to "control panne" -> Administrative tools and start openssh
 	  - You can add a new user with a password, and microsoft will allow that to ssh in automatically
     - Also, install hyperv on windows so that the hcsschim and so on work properly like so